ninglab/CTKG/Schema.md

-## 4. Drug-Term relation

-This relation indicates which drugs could be normalized to which standard terms.
-For example, the triplet (dmards, drug-term, Antirheumatic Agents) indicates the drug "dmards" could be normalized to the standard term "Antirheumatic Agents".
-There are 4,617 edges of this relation between drug nodes and term nodes.
-Each edge of this relation type has an id "Drug::Term:XXX", and we don't have any attributes on this relation.

-## 5. Drug-EventGroup relation
+## 4. Drug-EventGroup relation

 This relation indicates which drugs could be used in the group of participants specified by the "event-group" node.
 For example, the triplet (naltrexone, drug-eventgroup, 10828809) indicates the drug "naltrexone" is used in the *EventGroup* "10828809".
 This indicates that the adverse events happened within the event group could be induced by the drug "naltrexone".
-There are 33,624 edges of this relation between drug nodes and event group nodes.
+There are 33,453 edges of this relation between drug nodes and event group nodes.
 Each edge of this relation type has an id "Drug::EventGroup:XXX", and we don't have any attributes on this relation.

-## 6. Study-OutcomeGroup relation
+## 5. Study-OutcomeGroup relation

 This relation indicates which *Study* the specific *OutcomeGroup* belongs to.
 For example, the triplet (NCT04322526,*Study-OutcomeGroup*,10828807) indicates that the *OutcomeGroup* node with ID "10828807" belongs to the *Study* with ID "NCT04322526".
 There are 32,499 edges of this relation between the *Study* nodes and the *OutcomeGroup* nodes.
 Each edge of this relation type has an id "study::outcomegroup:XXX", and we don't have any attributes on this relation.

-## 7. Study-Outcome relation
+## 6. Study-Outcome relation

 This relation indicates which *Study* the specific *Outcome* belongs to.
 For example, the triplet (NCT04322526,*Study-Outcome*,3290500) indicates that the *Outcome* node with ID "3290500" belongs to the *Study* with ID "NCT04322526".
 There are 88,386 edges of this relation between the *Study* nodes and the *Outcome* nodes.
 Each edge of this relation type has an id "study::putcome:XXX", and we don't have any attributes on this relation.

-## 8. Outcome-ClusterOutcome relation
+## 7. Outcome-ClusterOutcome relation

 This relation indicates which *ClusterOutcome* the title of the specific *Outcome* node belongs to after clustering.
 For example, the triplet (3290500,*Outcome-ClusterOutcome*,125) indicates that according to the clustering results, the *Outcome* node with ID "3290500" belongs to the *ClusterOutcome* with ID "125".
 There are 88,244 edges of this relation between the *Outcome* nodes and the *ClusterOutcome* nodes.
 Each edge of this relation type has an id "outcome::clusteroutcome:XXX", and we don't have any attributes on this relation.

-## 9. Outcome-StandardOutcome relation
+## 8. Outcome-StandardOutcome relation

 This relation indicates which *StandardOutcome* nodes the title or the description of the specific *Outcome* includes.
 For example, the *StandardOutcome* node with ID "0" has name "blood oxygen level dependent".
 Then, the triplet (3290500,*Outcome-StandardOutcome*, 0) indicates that the title or the description of the *Outcome* node with ID "3290500" should contain the full name "blood oxygen level dependent" or the corresponding abbreviation "BOLD".
-There are 50,773 edges of this relation between the *Outcome* nodes and the *StandardOutcome* nodes.
+There are 58,819 edges of this relation between the *Outcome* nodes and the *StandardOutcome* nodes.
 Each edge of this relation type has an id "outcome::standardoutcome:XXX", and we don't have any attributes on this relation.

-## 10. Outcome-OutcomeAnalysis relation
+## 9. Outcome-OutcomeAnalysis relation

 This relation indicates which variable specified by the *Outcome* node the statistic analysis result *OutcomeAnalysis* node compares.
 For example, the triplet (3290500,*Outcome-OutcomeAnalysis*,1791998) indicates that the *OutcomeAnalysis* node with ID "1791998" analyzed the efficacy of intervention by comparing the outcome.
 There are 107,294 edges of this relation between 45,689 *Outcome* nodes and 107,294 *OutcomeAnalysis* nodes.
 Each edge of this relation type has an id "outcome::outcomeanalysis:XXX", and we don't have any attributes on this relation.

-## 11. OutcomeAnalysis-Method relation
+## 10. OutcomeAnalysis-Method relation

 This relation indicates which statistical method the *OutcomeAnalysis* node uses to test the outcome.
 For example, the *method* node with id "4" has the name "t-test, 2 sided".
 Then, the triplet (1791998,*OutcomeAnalysis-Method*,4) indicates that the *OutcomeAnalysis* node with ID "1791998" uses "t-test, 2 sided" to test the specific outcome.
 There are 91,463 edges of this relation between 91,463 *OutcomeAnalysis* nodes and 907 *Method* nodes.
 Each edge of this relation type has an id "outcomeanalysis::method:XXX", and we don't have any attributes on this relation.